 One of the main functions of protein C is to prevent blood clotting by inactivating proteins that encourage blood clotting.
 Deficiencies in protein C are associated with higher risks of developing blood clots known as deep vein thrombosis.
 A deep vein thrombosis occur in deep veins in limbs, but can move via the bloodstream and get stuck in more critical areas, such as in the lungs.

 Deep vein thrombosis, a blood clot within a vein.
-Image Credit: Naeblys / Shutterstock The issue
+Image Credit: Naeblys / Shutterstock

 Protein C deficiency can range from mild to severe.
 The majority of people with mild deficiency do not progress to dangerous blood clots, but several factors can combine with the deficiency to increase the risk.
 These include age, medical procedures, inactivity, and pregnancy.
 An additional blood clotting disorder can also increase the chance of dangerous blood clotting.
 Symptoms of deep vein thrombosis include pain in arms or legs, swelling, bruised skin, and warmness.
 A deep vein thrombosis that has reached the lungs is called a pulmonary embolism, which is associated with difficulty breathing, chest pain, rapid heartbeat, and coughing up blood.